 Understanding Proper Running Form

 There’s a lot of guidance out there on proper running form.
-The good news is that there seems to be general agreement, for the most part, on the proper posture, arm swing and stride that makes for efficient and injury-free running.
+The good news is that there seems to be general agreement, for the most part, on the proper posture, arm swing, and stride that makes for efficient and injury-free running.
 Here’s a summary of the guidance I found and the implications of maintaining good form when running with your dog:

 - Relax Your Shoulders – Keeping your shoulders low and loose is critical to maintaining proper running posture.
 It’s easy to waste energy by lifting your shoulders, or dipping your shoulders from side to side.
 As you get fatigued, your shoulders tend to rise and your head will tilt back.
 It’s a slippery slope from there.
-It’s also an easy place for people running with a hand-held leash to get into trouble, since holding the leash with your hands can cause your shoulders to rise and tighten up.
+It’s also an easy place for people running with a hand-held leash to get into trouble since holding the leash with your hands can cause your shoulders to rise and tighten up.

 - Unclench Your Fists – Any tension in your hands will travel right up your arms and into your shoulders.
 Some people advise you to hold your hands as if you are carrying an egg or a butterfly.
-Some coaches have their runners train holding a potato chip in their hands.
+Some coaches have their runners train while holding a potato chip in their hands.
 The obvious problem for anyone running with a hand-held leash is that you have to hold on to the handle with some tension, enough that you would certainly crush the potato chip.
-It’s probably enough to also send tension up your arms.
+It’s probably enough to also increase tension in your arms.

-- Land Mid-Foot – In this area there seems to be two schools of thought, either land mid-foot or land towards the balls of your feet.
+- Land Mid-Foot – In this area there seem to be two schools of thought, either land mid-foot or land towards the balls of your feet.
 The faster you run, the more tendency there is to land on the ball of your foot.
 Either way, everyone says don’t land on your heels and be careful not to over-pronate.